Burchardi flood: Direct consequences

 The ambitious project by the Dukes of Gottorp to shut off the bay of Dagebüll, today's Bökingharde, with one single, large dike, which had been progressing after ten years of hard work, was now finally destroyed by the flood.
 Fagebüll and Fahretoft (which were still halligen back then) suffered great losses of land and lives.
 The church of Ockholm was destroyed and the sea dike had to be relocated landwards.

+In southwestern Jutland, the Danish town of Ribe (a historically very important location and the main and largest town in that region) was entirely flooded and all dikes were penetrated.
+The Ribe Cathedral, which is located at a high point in the town that is c.
+4 m above normal sea level, was flooded by 1.6-1.8 m of water.
+Although southwestern Jutland has experienced several severe floods, this is the highest ever recorded (also exceeding the historical Saint Marcellus's flood and the modern Cyclone Anatol flood) and today it is marked as the top point on a flood pillar in Ribe.
+Markings after the flood can also still be seen on the cathedral's walls.
+Limited data is available on the number of fatalities, but in Nørre Farup parish (just north of Ribe) about half the population drowned and there were records of people drowning as far as inland as Seem, normally located 14 km from the sea.